ricardo1470/Employee-vaccination_inventory/README.md

 ---

-## solve error: relation "users" does not exist
+## Solve Error: relation "users" does not exist

 ---